koush/AnyKernel/README.md

 `slot_select=active|inactive` may be added to allow specifying the target slot.
 If omitted the default remains `active`.

+_Note: Currently pushing modules is to the active slot only._

 ## // Command Methods ##
 ```
 dump_boot